-A special meeting may be called by the TPO or advisory committee chairman or a majority of the voting members at a regular meeting.
+A special meeting may be called by the TPO or advisory committee Chairman or a majority of the voting members at a regular meeting.
 When such meetings are called, each member shall be notified of the meeting date, time, location, and purpose.
 No business, other than the notified purpose, shall be addressed at that meeting.

-In the event the chairman wishes to cancel or change the time of a special meeting, advance notice of such cancellation or change shall be made as soon as practicable or at least 24 hours prior to when such meeting was to have taken place.
+In the event that the Chairman wishes to cancel or change the time of a special meeting, advance notice of such cancellation or change shall be made as soon as practicable or at least 24 hours prior to when such meeting was to have taken place.

-Special meetings should be scheduled to allow a seven-day public notice, whenever possible, and will be noticed as described above in Goal 1: Inform the Public.
+Special meetings should be scheduled to allow seven day public notice, whenever possible, and will be noticed as described above.